Skip to main content

 Bio-identical Hormone Replacement Therapy (BHRT) uses molecules identical to those your body once produced to support brain, bone, and heart health as you age.
 Started during the right window with personalized dosing and monitoring, BHRT can reduce symptoms and protect long-term healthspan.

-TL;DR: At Fishtown Medicine, we view hormone optimization not as a luxury for symptom relief, but as a critical longevity strategy.
+TL;DR: At Fishtown Medicine, we view hormone optimization not as a luxury for symptom relief, but as a key longevity strategy.
 By using Bio-identical Hormone Replacement Therapy (BHRT), we help protect your brain, bones, and heart as you age.

 Table of Contents